-I am a PhD candidate at School of Computer Science of McGill University (Since September 2009).
-I'm a member of DISL Lab and I'm working under the supervision of Dr. Bettina Kemme.
-I'm interested in Distributed Systems, Networking and related research areas.
-I like research projects with practical applications that have theoretical backgrounds and I also like cross domain applications of algorithms.
-In my free time I watch movies and series, sports (swimming, volleyball, squash, etc) and going out with friends.
-I also enjoy reading about astronomy, history and philosophy.
+I am a PhD candidate at School of Computer Science of McGill University (since September 2009) and a member of DISL Lab where I'm working under the supervision of Dr. Bettina Kemme.
+I am interested in distributed systems, computer networks, cloud computing, and related research areas.
+I like research projects with practical applications that have theoretical backgrounds.
+I have worked on distributed cheat-resistant game engines, cheat-resistant mobile systems, player mobility prediction, NPC performance analysis, scaling cloud systems, and wireless sensor networks.
+In my free time I enjoy reading, watching movies, sports, and going out with friends.

 I worked as a visiting researcher at Carnegie Mellon University (CMU) working on XIA (eXpressive Internet Architecture) for a few months.
 My work was on content push and multicast support.
-For more information on my education and research please see my CV.
+I also breifly worked with Gnowit on scaling and benchmarking Apache Solr/SolrCloud.
+For more information on my work please see my research projects, (1 page) resume, or for more detailed list of my publications and activities see my CV.

-We are working on a range of projects such as distributed cheat resistant architectures, player interest modeling and behavior prediction, probabilistic neighbor discovery, and dynamic load balancing in multi-server environments.
-These projects run on different platforms such as: our modified Quake III game, PeerSim simulator, a number of python scripts as well as Mammoth a multiplayer game research framework.
-The solutions proposed for multiplayer games can in many cases be applied to other distributed systems.
-During my MSc and BSc I did research on wireless networks.
-You can see my projects page and my CV for more information about my research.
+As mentioned, we are working on a range of different projects such as distributed cheat-resistant game engines, cheat-resistant mobile systems, player mobility prediction, NPC performance analysis, scaling cloud systems, and wireless sensor networks.
+For these projects I have worked different platforms such as: our modified Quake III game, Click modular router, Apache Solr, PeerSim simulator, a number of distributed python codes as well as Mammoth a multiplayer game research framework.
+During my MSc and BSc I did research on wireless sensor networks.

 Areas of interest: